Your weekly guide to all that sucks in the auto industry and some good bits

 General Motors (GM) has four Mexican production plants.
 Being US owned it did a smart side-step.
 One set to Trump.
 It announced a $1bn investment in the US not Mexico.
 The company maintain their decision is not in reaction to Trump’s comments yet the timing says otherwise.
 For example, GM confirmed one of it suppliers has committed to make components for GM’s next-generation full size pick-up trucks in Michigan, moving 100 supplier jobs from Mexico to the US.

 Ford is a company with a notorious history of aiding and abetting dictatorships when present in those countries.
 Time spent in various South American countries is a litany of anti-union practices, and workers disappearing in the middle of a night shift, never to be seen again.
+Each year people lie in the street in memory of thousands who were spirited away in the night by Chilean dictator Pinochet’s armed guards.
 Their support of counter-revolutionary groups has often been blatant, and in accord with whatever is US presidential policy.
 Ford’s founder, Henry Ford, was an admirer of German fascism, and created his own version in non-stop conveyor belt manufacturing, the inspiration for Charlie Chaplin’s dystopian factory scenes in The Great Dictator.
 No wonder then, that compliance with a brutal regime is a Ford tradition.

 I am sure whatever president Trump deems is right for Ford, Ford will comply fully.
 We have enough evidence already.
-The company is one of the only manufacturers playing ball with Trump’s tax plans, having cancelled a $1.7bn Mexican factory immediately Trump picked up his megaphone, instead driving $700 million into a Michigan-based plant.
+The company is one of the only manufacturers playing ball with Trump’s tax plans, having cancelled a $1.7bn Mexican factory immediately Trump picked up his megaphone, instead driving $700 million into a Michigan-based plant.the new business ethic.

 The trick will be Trump’s ability to claim credit for any foreign investment switched to the USA, and more importantly, that it actually created more jobs than exist now.
 But that depends on ever-increasing car sales, not on Trump diktat.
 Watch this space.